fish-shell/fish-shell/STYLEGUIDE.md

 Document your code using [Doxygen][dox].

-1. Documentation comment should use double star notation or tipple slash:
+1. Documentation comment should use double star notation or tripple slash:

         // ✔:
         /// Some var